microsoft/winget-pkgs/doc/tools/ManualValidationPipeline.md

 # Validation Pipeline

-- Auth.csv
-- Review.csv
+- Unified data file
 - Addition and Removal
 - Manual Validation Pipeline
 - Validation process
 - Approval checks

-- Auto-waiver system.
+## Unified data file ManualValidationPipeline.csv

+Replaces and adds:

-## Auth.csv
+- Auth.csv

-The Auth file was originally meant to be a stopgap solution, to restrict some uploads to certain users, until the Authorized Publishers feature is complete.
+  - The Auth file was originally meant to be a stopgap solution, to restrict some uploads to certain users, until the Authorized Publishers feature is complete.
 It has since grown to include additional features.
+- Review.csv
+  - To identify and block on issues that are otherwise hard to capture, the Review file allows a note to show in the PR Watcher output when the specified package is reviewed.
+- Auto-waiver system
+  - Filling a gap in the waiver application system, this adds a waiver when a package fails with a specific label, but logs show no error.
+The waiver is only applied if the error label matches the label listed in waiver.csv.
+- Version Parameter check override.
+  - Versions are usually dot-delimited integers.
+Version parameters are the characters (major, minor, etc) between the dots.
+  - Semantic versions can have up to 4 parameters, while strings can have many more.
+  - For most packages, the number of versions does not change very often.
+But for some packages, one version might have major, minor, and patch, while the subsequent adds a build parameter, and the following removes both the patch and the build.
+  - Packages in this list skip this check.
+- Code 200 override
+  - For removing packages that are still available, hence the "Code 200" is the HTTP response code.
+  - This is for packages that frequently get their manifest removed while the package is still available from the host.
+- Agreement check
+  - For the new Agreements section, where the Agreement was verified.

 ### Data structure

-The file is a CSV as named, with another slash-delimited list of users nested in the Account column.
+The file is a CSV as named, with another slash-delimited list of users nested in the gitHubUserName column.
 Headers:

  ```
-PackageIdentifier, Account, strictness, updateType
+PackageIdentifier, gitHubUserName, authStrictness, authUpdateType, autoWaiverLabel, versionParamOverrideUserName, versionParamOverridePR, code200OverrideUserName, code200OverridePR, AgreementOverridePR, reviewText
 ```

+- Formerly Auth.csv
   - `PackageIdentifier` matches to `PackageIdentifier`s from PRs.
-- `Account` matches to a GitHub account name.
+  - `gitHubUserName` matches to a GitHub account name.
-- `strictness` can be either `should` or `must`.
+  - `authStrictness` can be either `should` or `must`.
-- `updateType` is new, to control if the new automatic update feature should update this row.
+  - `authUpdateType` is new, to control if the new automatic update feature should update this row.
+- Auto-waiver system
+  - `autoWaiverLabel` holds the label allowed for auto-waiver.
+- Version Parameter check override.
+  - `versionParamOverrideUserName` User who requested override.
+Might merge with `gitHubUserName` above.
+  - `versionParamOverridePR` PR where override was requested.
+- Code 200 override - for removing packages that are still available.
+  - `code200OverrideUserName` User who requested override.
+Might merge with `gitHubUserName` above.
+  - `code200OverridePR` PR where override was requested.
+- Agreement check - for the new Agreements section.
+  - `AgreementOverridePR` PR where Agreement was verified.
+- Formerly Review.csv (pending)
+  - `reviewText` holds warnings or alerts about packages.
+  - `reviewPR` PR where review check was requested.

-Being on the Auth.csv list brings a few benefits:
+Being listed in the `gitHubUserName`, with either value for `authStrictness`, brings a few benefits:

 - Control who uploads manifests for your software packages, for better control over releases.
   - Block uploads simply by setting `Account` to your GitHub account and `strictness` to `must`, then simply not uploading.
 - Skip some Approval checks, such as the version parameter check and no blocking on package removal.

-## Review.csv

-To identify and block on issues that are otherwise hard to capture, the Review file allows a note to show in the PR Watcher output when the specified package is reviewed.

-### Data structure

-The Review.csv file is a CSV as named, with 3 columns: PackageIdentifier, Note, and PR number where the issue was first noted.

 ## Word Filter List